BaronVonBoolean/The-Baron-s-Linguistics/docs/word.md

 ## Class Properties

 ### id: number
 Unique identifier for the word instance.
+Defaults to 0.

 ### text: string
 The word's textual representation (same as `ascii`).
+Defaults to empty string.

 ### ascii: string
 The ASCII representation of the word.
+Defaults to empty string.

 ### ipaParts: string[]
 Array of phonetic symbols representing the word in IPA, split by spaces.
+Defaults to empty array.

 ### category: WordCategory
 The grammatical category of the word.
+Defaults to 'none'.

 ### lemmaId: number
 The identifier of the word's lemma (base form).
 Defaults to -1 if no lemma is specified.